Renunciation of US citizenship to avoid paying taxes

 The role of the State Department and the consular officer is very limited in implementing this ground of inadmissibility.
 The extent of coordination between the Internal Revenue Service and the immigration agencies is unclear.
 But unless the applicant appears as a hit in the consular lookout system revealing a finding of inadmissibility under INA 212(a) (10) (E), a consular officer is required to assume that the visa applicant is eligible.
 So it is entirely possible that persons who renounce to avoid U.S. taxes may slip under the radar.

 Renunciation of US citizenship is a very serious decision and is not just a matter for high net worth individuals.
 However choosing to live abroad as over 6 million Americans do, is not the same as renunciation.
 As with many areas of immigration law the general rules seem simple but the details and exceptions to the rules are complex and confusing.
-So look before you walk on thin ice.
 Before renouncing citizenship consult with both an immigration attorney and a tax attorney to evaluate the specific circumstances of your case as each case is unique.
 Under current immigration law even if you are found inadmissible a discretionary waiver may be available for non-immigrant admission into the United States.